tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 150 gp**/**30 gp

-**Effect:** You target a nonhostile Tiny animal, such as a sparrow, a raven, a fox, or a carp.
+**Effect:** You target a non-hostile Tiny animal, such as a sparrow, a raven, a fox, or a carp.
 The animal must remain within 5 squares of you for the time necessary to perform the ritual.
 Once the ritual is complete, you whisper a message of up to 25 words to the animal and name a recipient and a location.
 The animal bounds off toward the location, in search of the recipient.
 The animal avoids danger along its path.
 Upon finding the recipient, the animal approaches until it is adjacent to the recipient, and then your whisper issues from the animal's mouth, conveying the message.
 When the animal delivers its message or the ritual's duration ends, your influence ends and the animal reverts to its natural behavior.

 **Skill Check:** Your Nature skill check determines how long the animal is affected by the ritual.